cs0320-f25/typescript-csv-3lli3-123/README.md

 To satisfy all the requirements, I decided to have my parser accept a ZodSchema of any type, but made that extra argument optional (via the ? in the method header) so that I could also ensure that the parser just created a 2D string array if an undefined (or nothing at all) was passed instead of a schema.
 From there, my method split into two scenarios: with or without a schema.
 Without basically involved rote transcription of each line of the CSV into an array of strings, while with involved passing in that string array to the schema, which I needed to convert the arrays into actual objects.
 Within my schemas, I utilized the coerce method for numbers to manipulate string versions of numbers to become actual numbers.
 I also wrote a helper method when coercing booleans that in essence rejecting any value that wasn’t either true or false, because the coerce boolean method was being faulty.

-### 1340 Supplement --All my answers are in a separate pdf!
+### 1340 Supplement All my answers are in a separate pdf!

 - #### 1.
 Correctness